22Neves/devsite-docs/guides/checkout-api-orders/integration-test-boleto.en.md

 The response to this request should bring the detailed information of the test transaction, along with the `action_required` status, which indicates that payment is pending.

 Ready!
-Once these steps are completed, the integration of other payment methods is complete and you can either continue testing your other configurations or [go to production](/developers/en/docs/checkout-api/go-to-production).
+Once these steps are completed, the integration of boleto as a payment methods is complete and you can either continue testing your other configurations or [go to production](/developers/en/docs/checkout-api/go-to-production).